Odyssey

 Follow-along: Using @defer

-• It's a of any entity type
+• It's a field of any entity type

-1. Try running the below in .
+1. Try running the operation below in Explorer.

 query GetRecipePage {